Ukdav/Project-Lamp-Stack-Implementation/README.md

 If it shows a green text, it means the web server has been successfully spunned and is live.

-## Configuring SECURITY GROUP INBOUND RULES ON EC2 INSTANCE
+## CONFIGURING SECURITY GROUP INBOUND RULES ON EC2 INSTANCE

 Configuring Security Group Inbound Rules is a critical aspect of securing Amazon Elastic Compute Cloud (EC2) instances.
 Security Groups act as virtual firewalls that control inbound and outbound traffic to your EC2 instances.